gunshor/Contemplate/README.md

     <link rel="apple-touch-icon" type="image/png" media="screen and (resolution: 132dpi)" href="/img/apple-icon-72x72.png">
     <link rel="apple-touch-icon" type="image/png" media="screen and (resolution: 326dpi)" href="/img/apple-icon-114x114.png">

 *Please* turn off the Apple Gloss group and disable the Icon group's vector mask when you save your icon.
-Apple will applies these same effects for you, and so the idea is that the gloss and vector mask act to *preview* how the icon will look so you can make adjustments as necessary.
-I can't guarantee that these effects are identical (because I painstakingly reverse engineered them), but I stand behind them and their resolution-independent vector shape/mask goodness.
+Apple will apply these effects for you; the idea is that the gloss and vector mask act to *preview* how the icon will look so you can make adjustments as necessary.
+I can't guarantee that these effects are identical to Apple's (because I painstakingly reverse engineered them), but I stand behind them and their resolution-independent vector shape/mask goodness.

 For more icon references, please visit:

 - [Jon Hicks's Icon Reference](http://hicksdesign.co.uk/iconreference/)
 - [Apple Human Interface Guidelines: Icons](http://developer.apple.com/library/ios/#documentation/userexperience/conceptual/mobilehig/IconsImages/IconsImages.html)

-If you're submitting an app to the App Store, you'll want to use the 512x512 icon, because it's required, and iOS will resize it in all other references; however, you may customize each icon if you so prefer, like [The Incident](http://itunes.apple.com/us/app/the-incident/id385533456).
+If you're submitting an app to the App Store, you'll want to use the 512x512 icon, because it's required, and iOS will resize it in all other references; however, you can customize each icon if you so prefer, like [The Incident](http://itunes.apple.com/us/app/the-incident/id385533456).

 Apple: iTunes App Store screenshots
 -----------------------------------